 Action: Always wait at least 30 minutes after eating or drinking to brush your teeth.

-Step 9: Introduce an Alkaline Mouth Rinse
+Step 9: Introduce an Alkaline Mouth Rinse.

 An alkaline rinse can quickly fix an acidic mouth.